diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US230/readme.md

 > The Show Request is created in a valid state, and not in an incomplete state waiting for information

 > **[Topic: Identificão do show request](https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=35376)**\
-> The Show Request is identified by a Customer, a CRM Collaborator, and a Timestamp
+> The Show Request is identified by a Customer, a CRM Collaborator and a Timestamp

 > **[Topic: Show Request - Place](https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=35653)**\
 > The Show Request place is defined by a location and an altitude, because it can affect the drone's performance